 Flying to the Hudson Valley is easy, whether you're flying from a few states or an ocean away!
 With a county, nearby international, and a small privately owned airport open to the public, we're only a plane ride away.

-Dutchess County Airport, Wappingers Falls
+Hudson Valley Regional Airport, Wappingers Falls

 Stewart International Airport (SWF), Newburgh

 Take Dutchess County in at your leisure!
 Your own two feet will get you to some of the best places in the Hudson Valley.

 - The Museum in the Streets© of Millbrook is a self-guided walking tour, featuring 31 permanent plaques, designed to promote a sense of historical identity and encourage the preservation of local history.